srvmagic/readable/README.md

 Getting Started

 These instructions will get you a copy of the project up and running on your local machine for test and code review purposes.
+The project consists of a front-end and a backend api-server

 Prerequisites

 Node and npm needs to be installed.
-You would also need an editor like Atom or Visual Studio to view the code Installing
+You would also need an editor like Atom or Visual Studio to view the code

+Installing

 To check if Node is installed, open the Windows Command Prompt, PowerShell or a similar command line tool, and type node -v .
 This should print a version number, so you'll see something like this v0.10.35 .
 To see if NPM is installed, type npm -v in Terminal.

+To install and start up the backend api-server
+At the prompt: ⋅⋅1.
+From readable directory cd to api-server 2. $npm install and once successful run ⋅⋅3. $node server – you should see the output below: Server listening on port 3001, Ctrl+C to stop

+To install and start up front end
-At the prompt: ⋅⋅1. $npm install and once successful run ⋅⋅2. $npm start – you should see the output below: Compiled successfully!
+At the prompt: ⋅⋅1.
+From readable directory cd to frontend $npm install and once successful run ⋅⋅3. $npm start – you should see the output below: Compiled successfully!

 You can now view the readable app in the browser.